 - 1. If the addition of a new activity or the deletion of an approved activity is proposed. - 2.
 If a decrease in excess of 10% in the scope of an approved activity is proposed. - 3.
 If any activity is proposed in an area other than the approved target area.
+This includes

-This includes a proposed change in location or use of any building proposed to be constructed with CDBG assistance. - 4.
-If a budget revision is proposed that will result in a transfer between approved activities or in a change in any activity's allocation of an accumulative amount in excess of 10% of the grant award.
+4. If a budget revision is proposed that will result in a transfer between approved activities or in a change in any activity's allocation of an accumulative amount in excess of 10% of the grant award.